 The trick with incorporating STEAM principles into your classroom is keeping the focus on art.
 We have many resources to help.
 Read, How to Keep the Integrity of Art in STEAM, then check out the additional resources below.

-Middle School Art Teacher and AOE Team member, Tracy Hare, sums up PBL in her article, The Real Reason Why I’ve Decided to Slow My Students Down.
+Middle School Art Teacher and AOEU Team member, Tracy Hare, sums up PBL in her article, The Real Reason Why I’ve Decided to Slow My Students Down.

 She says, “Project-Based Learning is a method where students deepen their content knowledge through actively exploring real-world problems and challenges.
 Emphasis is placed on students thoroughly immersing themselves in the topic or problem at hand.
 More often than not, students present their findings through writing or presenting their work to an authentic audience.”